 When to Straighten and When to Wait

 Poor gum health can put the brakes on braces.
-If you have active gum disease, now isn’t the time to tackle orthodontics.
+If you have active gum disease, now may not be the time to tackle orthodontics.

 As far as age goes, however, it’s never too late to create a perfect smile.